Foundation / Corporation

 American Educational Research Association (AERA) and National Science Foundation (NSF)

 Grants of up to $25,000 to USA doctoral candidates for educational research related to STEM policy.
-The program is intended to support dissertation research on STEM-related educational issues by analyzing data from large-scale national or international datasets.
-Proposals must use quantitative methods, advance fundamental knowledge relevant to STEM policy, foster significant science using education data, and build research capacity in education and learning.
+Funding is intended to support professional development and dissertation research on STEM-related educational issues by analyzing information from large-scale national or international data.

 Dissertation Grants are available for advanced doctoral students and are intended to support the student while analyzing data and writing the doctoral dissertation.
 Proposals are encouraged from the full range of education research fields and other fields and disciplines engaged in education-related research, including economics, political science, psychology, sociology, demography, statistics, public policy, and psychometrics.